 Refusal of Service

-Public and private entities should not refuse a person service based on their race, gender, national origin, color, or religion.
-Such discrimination violates civil rights.
+Public or government agency and private entities should not refuse a person service based on their race, gender, national origin, color, citizenship status, or religion.
+Such discrimination violates civil rights and may result in a private lawsuit.

 Harassment

-Harassment, whether sexual or verbal, in the workplace or in school, is also a civil rights violation.
+Harassment, whether sexual or verbal, in the workplace or in school, is also a civil rights breach.
 This includes harassment toward someone from a protected class (race, national origin, color, religion, gender, etc.).

 Housing Discrimination